n-mo92/nm_forest_thesis/scrapy_setup_info.md

-### scrapy set-up: general & customisations
+### scrapy set-up: general set-up, required changes & customisations

-In this document, I describe the process of setting up scrapy including accessing the pre-existing spiders created by A. Chai-allah in his repository [Wiki4CES](https://github.com/achaiallah-hub/Wiki4CES) and making customisations to avoid permission errors and make the scraping more polite.
-This document probably makes the most sense if used in combination with the information from rq2_step1_data_collection.ipynb
+In this document, I describe the process of how I set up scrapy for my thesis work - including accessing the pre-existing spiders created by A. Chai-allah in his repository [Wiki4CES](https://github.com/achaiallah-hub/Wiki4CES) - however, since the Wikiloc website changed since the creation of the Wiki4CES repo, I also provide updated spiders in this repo (in /wikiloc_scrapy/wikiloc_scrapy/spiders/).
+For more details on the necessary changes to adapt to the new website stucture (including changes to xpath expresssions) see the notes within the spider .py files and in the rq2_step1_data_collection.ipynb file.
+Finally, in this document I also describe the customisations I made to avoid permission errors and make the scraping more polite.

-This involves the steps:
+This document is intended for use in combination with the information from rq2_step1_data_collection.ipynb

+Steps:
 1. Install scrapy
 2. Create a scrapy "Project"
-3. Download spiders from Wiki4CES repo
+3. Download spiders from Wiki4CES repo (OR updated versions from this repo)
 4. Adjust scrapy settings: add default request headers
 5. Adjust scrapy settings: add delays between requests

-*Note that these instructions are based on having a conda environment with installations set to come from the conda-forge channel only.*
+*Note that these instructions are based on having a conda environment with installations from the conda-forge channel only.*

 #### Step 1: Install scrapy
 This is simply a matter of activating the conda environment and running: *conda install scrapy*.
 My defaults are set to install from the conda-forge channel.

 #### Step 2: Create a scrapy "project"
 To run scrapy you need to set up a scrapy "project".